 - 5. Alternative Dispute Resolution (ADR): Effective January 1, 1994.
 This law strongly encourages membership and the association to try ADR before initiating lawsuits.
-Failure by any member of the association to comply with the pre-filing requirements of Section 5940 of the Civil Code may result in the loss of their right to the association or another member of the association regarding enforcement of the governing documents. - Pursuant to section 4035 all official communications may be directed to Glenshire Devonshire Residents Association General Manager 15726 Glenshire Drive, Truckee CA 96161. - 7.
+Failure by any member of the association to comply with the pre-filing requirements of Section 5940 of the Civil Code may result in the loss of their right to the association or another member of the association regarding enforcement of the governing documents. - 6.
+Pursuant to section 4035 all official communications may be directed to Glenshire Devonshire Residents Association General Manager 15726 Glenshire Drive, Truckee CA 96161. - 7.
 Pursuant to section 4045, all posting of a general notice shall be located at 15726 Glenshire Drive, Truckee, CA 96161 on the Associations bulletin board. - 8.
 Section 4045 allows a member to request general notices by individual delivery.

-Summary of 2018 Delinguent Dues & Collection Policy
+Summary of 2019 Delinquent Dues & Collection Policy

-The annual property owners' assessment of \$360 is due January 1, 2018.
+The annual property owners' assessment of \$375 is due March 1, 2019.
 Please note the policy outline for all delinquent accounts:

-February 1, 2018 Delinquent Fee charged: 10% of balance due.
-March 8, 2018 Board Meeting approving the mailing of Meet and Confer letters to delinguent accounts.
-May 1, 2018 Deadline to submit petitions to the Board of Directors to challenge membership rights and privileges suspension June 1, 2018 Membership rights suspended for all delinquent accounts.
+April 1, 2019 Delinquent Fee charged: 10% of balance due.
+May 8, 2019 Board Meeting approving the mailing of Meet and Confer May 30, 2019 letters to delinquent accounts.
+Deadline to submit petitions to the Board of Directors to Way 60, 2016 challenge membership rights and privileges suspension June 30, 2019 Membership rights suspended for all delinquent accounts.

-Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on February 1, 2018.
+Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on April 1, 2019.
 See enclosed policy.

-2018 Annual Dues Payment Plan Policy
+2019 Annual Dues Payment Plan Policy

-Payment plans are equal payments up to four installments made on a monthly basis.
-Members may establish a payment plan with the Association by mailing the first minimum payment of \$90.00.
-The payments must be postmarked by February 1, March 1, April 1, and May 1, 2018.
-Members who establish a payment plan and then miss a scheduled payment after February 1, 2018 will be charged the 10% late fee based upon the total account balance due.
+Payment plans are equal payments of three installments made on the 1st day of the 1st 3 consecutive months of 2019.
+Members may establish a payment plan with the Association by mailing the first minimum payment of \$125.00.
+The payments must be postmarked by January 1, February 1 and March 1, 2019.
+Members who establish a payment plan and fail to pay dues amount in full by March 1, 2019 due date will be charged the 10% late fee on April 1, 2019.

-GLENSHIRE/DEVONSHIRE RESIDENTS ASSOCIATION 2018 Annual Operating Budget
+GLENSHIRE/DEVONSHIRE RESIDENTS ASSOCIATION 2019 Annual Operating Budget